Miscarriage, Late Miscarriage, Stillbirth & Termination

 I never heard him cry.
 All I knew was that suddenly his head between my legs was gone and I had no idea where it was.
 I didn’t even realise he had been born.
 We didn’t see him and we didn’t hear him cry.

-We didn’t know if he would be brain damaged or paralysed for up to 48 hours after his birth.
+We didn’t know if he would be brain damaged or paralysed for about 48 hours after his birth.
 It turns out he is a real fighter and he survived without any damage.

-I will forever be grateful to the amazing UCLH NHS staff.
+I will forever be grateful to the amazing staff at UCLH.